--A scene from Lullwater Park on Emory's Campus

-- ECDS has also benefited our graduate student by way of pre-doctoral fellowships and part-time work.
+- ECDS has also benefited our graduate students by way of pre-doctoral fellowships and part-time work.

 Read more about ECDS here.

 - ECE is directed by Dr. Paul Wolpe, a sociologist and Associated Faculty of Emory Sociology.

 - Its Senior Faculty Fellows include Dr. Ellen Idler, an Emory Sociology professor, and Dr. Wesley Longhofer, an associated faculty in Emory Sociology.

 - The Center takes as it focus the ethical foundations of social life.

 - It brings together scholars, practitioners and community members to address directly that focus.